-The existing liner system will be removed and disposed in the existing permitted on-site landfill.
-Up to 1 foot of subsoil will be removed beneath the existing liner system, and removal of CCR will be visually confirmed.
-If subsoils containing CCR are observed, they will be removed and disposed.
+After gypsum south of the berm has been relocated to within the closure footprint, the existing liner system will be removed and disposed in the existing permitted on-site landfill.
+An additional 12 inches of subsoil may also be removed.
+The subsoils will be visually observed for signs of CCR staining.
+If subsoils with CCR staining are observed, they will be removed and disposed.